Toufool/AutoSplit/README.md

 ### Comparison Method
 - There are three comparison methods to choose from: L2 Norm, Histograms, and pHash.
   - L2 Norm: This method finds the difference between each pixel, squares it, and sums it over the entire image and takes the square root.
 This is very fast but is a problem if your image is high frequency.
 Any translational movement or rotation can cause similarity to be very different.
   - Histograms: An explanation on Histograms comparison can be found [here](https://mpatacchiola.github.io/blog/2016/11/12/the-simplest-classifier-histogram-intersection.html).
-This is a great method to use if you are using masked images.
+This is a great method to use if you are using several masked images.
   - pHash: An explanation on pHash comparison can be found [here](http://www.hackerfactor.com/blog/index.php?/archives/432-Looks-Like-It.html).
 It is highly recommended to NOT use pHash if you use masked images.
 It is very inaccurate.
 - Note: v1.0 used L2 Norm.